IntelliTect-Samples/2016.01-Blog-SelfHostedIntegrationTestingOfODataAndWebApi/README.md

 Note:
 =====

-If you want to run the OData client T4 template, you need to have the "OData v4 Client Code Generator" installed in Visual Studio.
+If you want to re-generate the OData client from the T4 template, you need to have the "OData v4 Client Code Generator" installed in Visual Studio.
 The VSIX is found [here](https://visualstudiogallery.msdn.microsoft.com/9b786c0e-79d1-4a50-89a5-125e57475937).